Anshul-Gupta24/Health-Tracker/README.md

 #### Built as part of the DSP Hackathon in the course 2016-ES 105 - Signal Processing.
 We built a health tracking application to count steps and classify activities into running, walking, jumping and climbing from phone accelerometer data.

 #### We count steps by calculating the magnitude of the data, subtracting its mean, and then counting the number of zero crossings.
-We classify activity by using k-means clustering.
+We classify activity by extracting time and spectral domain features followed by k-means clustering.

 #### For more details please refer to 'DSP Hackathon.pdf'.